Abhishek120107/carbon-credits/README.md

 # Carbon Credits — Mini Hackathon
-## Intro
+## intro
 ## What this repo contains
 - Short explainers (beginner → technical)
 - Code: credit calculator, registry browser demo, visualisation notebook

 ## 1) What is a carbon credit? (simple)
 A **carbon credit** is a tradable certificate that represents **one metric tonne of CO₂ equivalent (1 tCO₂e)** that has been reduced, avoided, or permanently removed from the atmosphere.
 Projects that create credits (for example, a forest protection project or a methane capture system) are verified by recognised standards and then issued credits which can be sold.
 When a credit is used to compensate for emissions it is **retired** so it cannot be sold again.
+For example:
+- Planting trees → earns credits (removes CO₂)
+- Burning fossil fuels → spends credits (adds CO₂)
 ## 2) Why carbon credits are used (short)
 - **Channel finance:** They direct private money to projects (renewables, reforestation, methane capture) that cut or remove greenhouse gases.
 - **Corporate emissions strategy:** Companies use credits to compensate for emissions they cannot yet eliminate while reducing their operational emissions first.